Sega development studios: Early development

-1983–1989

-1990–1999
+1983–1990

+1991–1999

-Yu Suzuki was the first to branch out with his own studio called Studio 128, and after that many more departments followed, all of which had their roots in R&D1.
-Hisao Oguchi recalls up to six departments and according to him the environment was extremely competitive.
-Hisashi Suzuki always asked "what's new?" and constantly asked to be "first in the world" when looking at game pitches.
-Nakayama was very harsh on who makes money and who doesn't in the arcades, and thus supported developers like Yu Suzuki, who created many hits.
-Mandate came from Nakayama to develop a title better than Street Fighter II, however also Namco was ahead in the arcade game area with Winning Run.
-To catch up, Yu Suzuki purchased SGI IRIS workstations from Silicon Valley to develop Virtua Racing, which lead to Virtua Fighter, which was exactly what Nakayama was looking for.
-In collaboration with GE, the Sega Model 2 and Sega Model 3 arcade hardware was made possible, and produced further games with very advanced graphics and also multiplayer titles were made possible with Virtua Striker and SpikeOut.
-At the time, Sega was involved with Vivendi and Universal on Gameworks arcades, and thus had a connection to Steven Spielberg, who visited the Sega offices and saw the prototype of Shenmue, which was something that he was very impressed with.
-This caused Sega management to further support it.
-However, according to Hisashi Suzuki this meant Yu Suzuki leaving the arcade business to develop console projects, and no one was able to tame Yu Suzuki, which meants that the project went out of control.
-Shenmue was previously for the Sega Saturn.
-AM2 developed an development environment for the Sega Saturn, called the Sega Graphic Library, due to the Sega Saturn being difficult to make games for.
+Yu Suzuki was the first to branch out, with his own studio called Studio 128.
+After that, many more departments followed, all of which had their roots in R&D1.
+Hisao Oguchi recalls up to six departments; according to him the environment was extremely competitive.
+Hisashi Suzuki often asked "what's new?" and had a desire of the development teams to be "first in the world" when looking at their game pitches.
+Hayao Nakayama had harsh opinions on the developers that didn't make money in the arcades, and thus supported developers like Yu Suzuki, who created many hits.
+Nakayama gave an order to develop a title better than Street Fighter II by Capcom.
+Namco had also paced ahead in the arcade industry with Winning Run.
+To catch up, Suzuki purchased SGI IRIS workstations from Silicon Valley to develop Virtua Racing, which in turn led to Virtua Fighter, and both satisfied Nakayama's expectations.
+In collaboration with GE, the Sega Model 2 and Sega Model 3 arcade hardware was made possible, and produced further games with very advanced graphics such as Daytona USA, building on newer AM2 hire Toshihiro Nagoshi's previous experience directing Virtua Racing.
+Multiplayer action and sports titles were also made possible with Virtua Striker, Virtua Cop and SpikeOut.

-On the opposite trend, Hisao Oguchi of AM3 was aiming to make games for couples and as another theme to release game that were "cool" rather than otaku like.
-AM3 developer Mie Kumagai who later garnered attention later on as a female manager of a development department shared this sentiment as "the future of arcades cannot be boys only".
+On the opposite trend, Hisao Oguchi of AM3, which broke away from AM1 following AM2's success, was aiming to make games for couples, as well as aiming for a "cool" rather than otaku-like feel.
+AM3 developer Mie Kumagai, who later garnered attention later on as a female manager of a development department, shared this sentiment, believing "the future of arcades cannot be boys only".
 Rail Chase, Jurassic Park, Jambo!
 Safari, Top Skater and a variety of sports games such as Virtua Tennis, were part of this direction.
-However, most of the income at arcades in Japan came from core players rather than casuals.
-AM5 was established which at first made kiddie rides with monitors, which were successful but went on to make large scale attractions, one of which was the VR-1, an early example of Virtual Reality.

-Masao Yoshimoto, who joined in 1987, and developed the R-360 among many other arcade cabinets, recalled this period as the golden age of Sega, when both advanced graphics and big motion sensitive cabinets such as the ones for Manx TT Superbike and WaveRunner were made possible.
+However, most of the income at arcades in Japan still came from core players rather than casuals, with AM3 scoring one of its biggest hits in the form of Virtual On: Cyber Troopers.
+AM3 also succeeded by establishing Tetsuya Mizuguchi and Kenji Sasaki in game development at Sega on the acclaimed Sega Rally Championship; they had both previously made ride films for Sega's large AS-1 motion simulator, and broke off into their very own unit, AM Annex, following the popularity of Rally (a benefit similarly given to Nagoshi for SpikeOut).
+After their success with UFO Catcher prize games and Tetris, Sega's next hit in the arcade market with women ultimately came in the Print Club photo booths, co-developed by the arcade cabinet team AM4 with Atlus.
+This established purikura in Japan.